mrdavemorgan/lepgallery/readme.txt

 * Added support for custom WordPress and Site addresses = 0.9.3 =
-* Fixed issue with IE downloading zip archives of images
+* Fixed issue with IE downloading zip archives of images = 0.9.4 =
+* Fixed issue with some browsers not playing mp4
+* Fixed case sensitivity problem with .mp4/MP4
+* Fixed erroneously reporting plugin download needed for directories with no image files.

 == Dependencies ==